sjgrider256/Digital_Forest/README.md

 # Abstract

-A deep learning pipeline for species detection/classification of mixed forest canopies using UAV imagery.
-What's the significance?
-Conservation and forest inventory analysis.
-Invitation for collaborators: An archive for deep learning forest inventory models.
-Hemlock Woolly adelgid.
+Digital_Forest is a deep learning pipeline for species detection and classification of mixed forest canopies using UAV imagery.
+This workflow combines transfer learning of two pretrained convolutional neural networks (CNNs) to predict tree species and forest composition from high-resolution RGB imagery.
+The procedures below outline training and evaluation of a model to detect Eastern Hemlock (Tsuga canadensis), currently threatened by invasive Hemlock Woolly Adelgid (Adelges tsugae) in the eastern United States.
+This deep learning system can aid conservation efforts by providing geo-referenced data and health metrics on individual stands across large forest plots with a single flyover.
+Furthermore, the workflow outlines a reliable system for creating forest inventories with extreme accuracy, and can be extended to other tree species using the same training pipeline.
+This repository is intended to be an archive of predictive forest composition models, where collaborators are invited to contribute datasets and models to expand its utility across diverse ecosystems.

 ![Screenshot](images/Screenshot%202025-06-05%20095418.png)